-The list of entities is based on the latest version of the UN system chart (version of July 2019).
+The list of entities is based on the latest version of the UN system chart (version of July 2021).
 This allows for a comprehensive base for collection of financial data.
-It also gives a comparable view of the financial activities of the UN system as a whole, with data broken down by those UN entities indicated in bold on the chart, apart from the exceptions listed below.
-In addition, and following consultations with UN entities, some additional entities that fall under the umbrella of those listed in the chart have been included in Appendix 1 as a reporting entity.
+It also gives a comparable view of the financial activities of the UN system as a whole, with data broken down by those UN entities indicated in bold on the chart, apart from some exceptions.
+In addition, and following consultations with UN entities and the CEB's HLCM (see also point 6 below), some additional entities not listed in the chart have been included in Appendix 1 as a reporting entity.

-How does this UN entity standard compare to the existing data standards as approved by IATI and OECD-DAC?
+- How does this UN entity standard compare to the existing data standards as approved by IATI and OECD-DAC?
 The UN entity is at the same level of granularity as the organization publishing to the International Aid Transparency Initiative (IATI) using a unique IATI Organisation Identifier.
-The UN entity is aligned where possible to the Official Development Aid (ODA) eligible international organisation, used as the Organisation for Economic Cooperation and Development's Development Assistance Committee (OECD-DAC) channel code.

-3. Why do some entities report to the CEB but not to IATI and OECD?
+The UN entity is aligned where possible to the Official Development Aid (ODA) eligible international organisation, used as the Organisation for Economic Cooperation and Development's Development Assistance Committee (OECD-DAC) channel code. - 3.
+Why do some entities report to the CEB but not to IATI and OECD?